minhpham2015/wp-child-theme-template/README.md

 ### Development Mode (DEV_MODE)

-The theme includes a **Development Mode** feature that automatically compiles CSS on page load when enabled.
-This is perfect for active development when you want CSS to update automatically without running watch commands.
+The theme includes a **Development Mode** feature that automatically compiles CSS from SCSS on page load when enabled.
+This uses the **scssphp/scssphp** composer package for PHP-based SCSS compilation - no Node.js or npm required for auto-compilation!

+**Key Features:**
+- ✅ **Automatic compilation** - CSS compiles automatically on each page load when DEV_MODE is enabled
+- ✅ **PHP-based** - Uses `scssphp/scssphp` composer package (no Node.js needed for auto-compile)
+- ✅ **Smart compilation** - Only compiles if SCSS files are newer than CSS
+- ✅ **No manual commands** - Just enable DEV_MODE and refresh your page

 #### Enabling Development Mode